murwa/angular-seed/README.md

 ### Run the Application

-We have preconfigured the project with a simple development web server.
-The simplest way to start this server is:
+Since we have enabled html5 mode, we have setup a simple express server to serve our pages, simply run:-

 ```
-npm start
+node index.js
 ```

-Now browse to the app at [`localhost:8000/index.html`][local-app-url].
+Now browse to the app at [`localhost:3000`][local-app-url].

 ## Directory Layout